 The Norm Asbjornson College of Engineering offers several Ph.D. fellowships made possible by the generosity of the William Benjamin Estate Gift.
 Up to three fellowships are awarded annually to new Ph.D. students in any discipline of engineering or computer science.
 The award provides a total stipend of $25,000 to the student for their first year of doctoral study.

-Students are automatically considered for a Benjamin Fellowship when they submit their graduate school application for a PhD in the College of Engineering (includes TOEFL, GRE, transcripts, Personal Statement, Resume,3 letters of recommendation and required fees).
+Students are automatically considered for a Benjamin Fellowship when they submit their graduate school application for a PhD in the College of Engineering.
 To be considered for the Benjamin Fellowship, applicants are required to prepare and submit the following information as part of the graduate school application process:

 This should be no more than 2 pages and describe research interests, prior research activities (if applicable), and career goals.
 If the student has no direct research experience,he/she should describe the experiences and activities he/she has that they believe have prepared them to undertake research.